 Not all eyepieces or cameras will come to focus at the same point.
 Most of the time, imaging with a camera and without a Barlow lens requires the removal of any extension tubes or the star diagonal of your telescope, and some telescopes may not reach focus with a DSLR without physically shortening the telescope tube if they are not designed with astrophotography in mind.

 The primary function of the Barlow lens is to increase the effective focal length of the telescope.
 In doing so, it also shifts the telescope’s focal plane outward.
-This shift means that, after inserting a Barlow, you’ll need to adjust your focuser significantly inward to reach the new focus point.
-Telecentric “Barlows” such as the Tele-Vue Powermate and Explore Scientific Focal Extenders do not have this problem, however.
+This shift means that, after inserting a Barlow, you’ll need to adjust your focuser significantly to reach the new focus point.
+More expensive telecentric “Barlows” such as the Tele-Vue Powermate and Explore Scientific Focal Extenders do not have this problem, however.

-Using a Barlow lens before a star diagonal (placing it directly into the telescope and then attaching the diagonal to the Barlow) is generally not advisable.
+Using a Barlow lens before a star diagonal (i.e., Barlow → diagonal → eyepiece) is generally not advisable.
 Doing so moves the focal plane even further out, often beyond the point where many focusers can reach, rendering it impossible to achieve sharp focus.
 In most cases, the recommended order is to insert the star diagonal, coma corrector, or any other accessories directly into the telescope first and then place the Barlow lens into the train last, followed immediately by the eyepiece.
 This order typically provides a more manageable focal plane shift.

 An exception to the above rule is if you are using a binoviewer.
 Many telescopes don’t have enough inward focus travel to reach focus with a conventional binoviewer at all, so many binoviewer enthusiasts have to put a Barlow lens ahead to shift the focal plane outward.
 This may actually require you to put the Barlow ahead of the star diagonal in order to sufficiently shift the focal plane outward.